Our co-founders Eric, Thomas, and Herb founded Chariots of Honor because we care about our military veterans.

 #EricLovesHistory

-Herb is also an alumnus of the FBI Citizens Academy Washington Field Office, Loudoun County Sheriff's Office Citizens Academy, and the Fairfax County Citizens Police Academy.
+Passionate about volunteering, Herb is actively involved in organizations like the USO, VFW, American Legion, AMVETS, and the Marine Corps League.
+Herb is an alumnus of the FBI Citizens Academy, Loudoun County Sheriff's Office Citizens Academy, and Fairfax County Citizens Police Academy.

 With a long history of U.S. military service in the Setnor family since WWI, Thomas continued the tradition and proudly served in the U.S. Marine Corps.
 During his service, Thomas served as field MP and conducted convoy security operations in Iraq.
 Thomas led advisory teams during two deployments to Afghanistan, where he earned the Marine Corps Combat Action Ribbon.